990aa/kivixa/docs/IMPLEMENTATION.md

 6. **Color Picker**: Add `flutter_colorpicker` for advanced color selection
 7. **Zoom/Pan**: Add gesture detection for navigation
 8. **Multi-page**: Implement page navigation

-## 🎉 What You Can Do Now

-Run the app and:
-1. ✅ Draw smooth strokes with pen tool
-2. ✅ Highlight with semi-transparent strokes
-3. ✅ Erase specific annotations
-4. ✅ Undo/redo operations
-5. ✅ Switch colors on the fly
-6. ✅ Export annotations to JSON
-7. ✅ See real-time stroke count

-The core annotation engine is **production-ready** and optimized for tablet use!